 The goal of the Basic Clinical Fellowship in Cardiovascular Disease is to instruct fellows in evidence-based prevention, diagnosis, and management of patients with a wide variety of acute and chronic cardiovascular conditions.
 Our training reflects the standards of the American Board of Internal Medicine, the American College of Cardiology, and the Accreditation Council for Graduate Medical Education (ACGME) program requirements for residency education in cardiovascular disease.

-All fellows participate in a world-class outpatient clinic during at least three of their four years.
+All fellows participate in a world-class outpatient clinic during their fellowship where they see a wide range of cardiac pathology.
 Fellows are matched with a team of attendings, nurses, and administrative support personnel with whom they remain throughout their training.

 Cardiovascular disease fellows may continue their training at UVA with advanced fellowships in six different subspecialties.
 More

 information on these programs can be found here.